Skip to content

 }

-By default, we don't trigger runs when a forked repository opens a pull request against your repository.
-This is because of a security concern: if let's say your infrastructure is open source, someone forks it, implements some unwanted junk in there, then opens a pull request for the original repository, it'd run automatically with the prankster's code included.
+By default, Spacelift doesn't trigger runs when a forked repository opens a pull request against your repository.
+This is to prevent a security incident.
+For example, if your infrastructure were open source, someone could fork it, implement unwanted code, then open a pull request for the original repository that would automatically run.

 Info

-If you still want to allow it, you can explicitly do it with allow_fork rule.
-For example, if you trust certain people or organizations:
+If you want to allow forks to trigger runs, you can explicitly do it with allow_fork rule.
+For example, if you trust certain people or organizations, this rule allows a forked repository to run only if the owner of the forked repo is johnwayne or microsoft:

 1